Buying real estate in Slovenia?

 Sources: Rent Remote, NordLayer, Broadband TV News, Digital Nomads World, Girl Gone Abroad

-16) You must clearly define and register property boundaries to avoid disputes over unclear land demarcations
+16) Ensure property boundaries are clearly defined and registered to avoid disputes from unclear land demarcations

-Sources: Investropa, PropLogix, Global Property Guide
+Sources: PropLogix, Global Property Guide

 In Slovenia, self-building homes is a cherished tradition.